Climate change solutions in line with science

 From Beyond Zero Emissions preliminary working paper “Coal Switch”, a plan to reduce Victoria’s greenhouse gas emissions by 50% in 3 years, a decision was made to both broaden and deepen the scope of the emissions reduction plan by developing a blueprint for the transition to a decarbonised Australian economy by 2020.

 In 2009, Beyond Zero Emissions began working on the Zero Carbon Australia (ZCA) plans.
-This started as an initiative of Beyond Zero Emissions and the Climate Emergency Network, (CEN) with generous support from Climate Positive.
-ZCA is now a research collaboration between Beyond Zero Emissions and the University of Melbourne Energy Research Institute.
+This started as an initiative of Beyond Zero Emissions and the Climate Emergency Network, CEN, with generous support from Climate Positive.
+ZCA then became a research collaboration between Beyond Zero Emissions and the University of Melbourne Energy Research Institute.

-Work on the plan commenced in early 2009 and encompasses stationary energy, transport, housing and construction, land use, industrial processes and replacing coal export revenue.
-Version one of the ZCA Stationary Energy Plan was launched in 2010 and the ZCA Buildings Plan was published in August 2013.
+Work on the plan commenced in early 2009 and encompasses stationary energy, transport, housing and construction, land use, industrial processes and replacing coal and gas export revenue.
+Our sequence of research publications is now highly regarded and widely acclaimed.

-The plan draws on the enormous wealth of knowledge, experience and expertise of like-minded individuals from the community.
+The plan draws on the enormous wealth of knowledge, experience and expertise of individuals and organisations from the scientific, business, industry, economics, engineering, academic, public service and wider civil societies communities.